Border closure not breaching free trade agreement, FG says

 “This (Nigeria) is a country that can produce rice, not only to feed itself but also to export to other countries.

-“Even before the closure of the border, when the government changed policy from continuous importation of rice to restriction, the Nigerian farmers have shown that they can produce rice to feed this nation,” he said.
+“Even before the closure of border, when the government changed policy from continuous importation of rice to restriction, the Nigerian farmers have showed that they can produce rice to feed this nation,” he said.

-The minister said one of the major impacts of the closure of border was that Nigerians have begun to consume local rice and other locally-produced commodities.
+The minister said one of the major impacts of the closure of border was that Nigerians have began to consume local rice and other locally-produced commodities.

 “l am pleased to note that the consumption of local rice has now gone beyond our imagination.